Robo0483/Robo0483/README.md

   - Splunk 7.x Fundamentals eLearning

 ## 🌱 I’m currently learning
-  - A lot about CyberSecurity
+  - Learning IPsec
-  - A lot about Cloud
+  - Studying for the SC-900

 ## 👯 I’m looking to collaborate on
  - Anything with the right people!